Czechs, Poles criticise Hungary's Orban amid divisions over Ukraine war | Law-Order

 Czechs, Poles criticise Hungary's Orban amid divisions over Ukraine war

-This week Orban further annoyed his neighbours by wearing a scarf to a soccer match that depicted some Ukrainian territory as part of Hungary, prompting Kyiv to summon the Hungarian ambassador to lodge a protest.
-Fiala said on Wednesday the "Greater Hungary" scarf - which also showed territory now in Austria, Slovakia, Romania, Croatia and Serbia as part of Hungary - would be discussed at Thursday's summit gathering in the Slovak city of Kosice.
+This week Orban further annoyed his neighbours by wearing a a "Greater Hungary" scarf to a soccer match - which showed territory now in Austria, Slovakia, Romania, Croatia and Serbia as part of Hungary, which drew sharp criticism from neighbours.
+At the meeting in the eastern Slovak city of Kosice, Slovak Prime Minister Eduard Heger gave Orban a Slovak scarf, saying on Facebook he had noticed Orban's was an old one.
+Asked about the issue at a news conference, Orban said: "Take it easy."

 Poland, an ally of Hungary in their past disputes with the EU over the rule of law and human rights, has also turned more critical of Orban because of his stance on Ukraine.
 Polish Prime Minister Mateusz Morawiecki took Orban to task on Thursday over Hungary's failure so far to ratify an application by Sweden and Finland to join NATO in response to Russia's invasion of Ukraine.